Grukz/Copernicus/README.md

 - Get metadata from pictures
 - let users decide what picture are going to be use with sbi.
 - Fix that fucking testmail validating username without @provider.com
-- fix Facebook module (wtf Zack !?
-Look what uv done!)
+- Let Selenium download avatars as it is searching facebook directory
 - Find another way to get result from PagesBlanches if Error 403.
+- ~~fix Facebook module (wtf Zack !?
+Look what uv done!)~~
 - ~~Fix unicode problems.~~
 - ~~Add Yandex Reverse Image to search engine.~~
 - ~~Improve pictures comparison~~